 HISTORY

 Like the milkwood tree that is symbolised on our badge and planted at the heart of the school, Danville’s traditions are deeply rooted and anchor the ever-growing tree.
-The trunk of the milkwood tree symbolises the strength and stability of the management, staff and parents of the school and this “trunk” has supported the growth of the learners as they have gone from strength to strength.
+The trunk of the milkwood tree symbolises the strength and stability of the management, staff and parents of the school and this “trunk” has supported the growth of the learners as they have grown from strength to strength.

-‘FORTEM FACET FIDES – FAITH MAKES STRONG’
+FORTEM FACET FIDES – FAITH MAKES STRONG’

 Mrs Peggy Trewin, the first principal of Danville Park Girls’ High School, wanted the school badge to be heraldically correct.
 She sought the help of Mr Alan Woodrow, a leading architect in Durban who was a member of the Heraldry Society of Great Britain and an expert in the field.